shubh-io/DockWatch/README.md

 - Lightweight
 - Zero-config
-- “Install and go” for day-to-day container work
+- "Install and go" for day-to-day container work

 ---